Foobar 2000 for Dummies (Part 3) – Playing DSD – Old SACD plugin (0.8.x and 0.7.x series)

 – 24.576 MHz (DSD512@48KHz)

-Version 0.6.5 of the plugin has introudced a new option to help reduce clicks and pops when changing from PCM to DSD and vice versa, it consists of a drop down list with delay values ranging from 10ms to 5 seconds (5,000ms), see the following screen capture:
+Version 0.6.5 of the plugin introudced an option to help reduce clicks and pops when changing from PCM to DSD and vice versa, it consists of a drop down list with delay values ranging from 10ms to 5 seconds (5,000ms), see the following screen capture: